Olivier-Boudeville/Ceylan-LEEC/doc/Ceylan-LEEC-technical-manual-english.rst

 Dependency Issues between Webservers and HTTP(s) Clients
 ========================================================

 A potential dependency problem is that many Erlang-based webservers are powered by Cowboy (thus Cowlib) whereas LEEC used to rely necessarily on Shotgun, thus on Gun (and thus Cowlib) as well.
-Most of the time this implied different (potentially incompatible) versions of Cowlib, whereas only one should exist in the code path.
+Most of the time this implied different (potentially incompatible) versions of Cowlib, whereas only up to one should exist in the code path at any time.

-We prefer sticking to the Cowlib version induced by Cowboy.
+We prefer sticking to the Cowlib version that is induced by Cowboy.
 At the time of this writing, the latest Cowboy stable version (the one that webserver projects such as `US-Web <https://github.com/Olivier-Boudeville/us-web/>`_ want) is 2.8.0 and relies on Cowlib 2.9.1, whereas the latest Shotgun stable version, 0.5.0, is lagging behind, relying on Gun 1.3.1, itself relying on Cowlib 2.6.0 (too old).

 An attempt of solution was to remove the dependency of LEEC onto Shotgun (as it induced a dependency on an older Cowlib) but to use Gun instead, which is lower-level yet might be chosen in order to rely on the target Cowlib version.
 However we did not found a suitable Gun version for that (1.3 being too old, 2.0.* not ready).